vedanthv/data-engg-docs/docs/databricks.md

 - The clusters live in the data plane in the org cloud account but cluster mgmt is fn of control plane.

+🧭 Simple Analogy
+Imagine a restaurant:

+The control plane is the manager’s office — taking orders, scheduling, planning.

+The data plane is the kitchen — where the food (your data) is actually cooked and served.

+🧠 In Databricks Terms:
+Term	Meaning
+Control Plane	The brains of the platform — manages jobs, notebooks, users, UI, APIs Data Plane	The muscles — where your code runs and your data is processed

+🔧 Control Plane
+Hosted by Databricks (in their cloud)

+Handles:

+Notebooks, jobs, clusters UI

+User authentication & access control

+Job scheduling, monitoring, logging

+No access to your data

+Think of it as a remote command center

+✅ Always outside your VPC

+💽 Data Plane
+Runs inside your cloud (VPC) — AWS, Azure, or GCP

+Handles:

+Spark cluster workers

+Data access from S3/Blob/GCS

+UDFs, jobs, pipelines

+✅ This is where your actual data lives and is processed

+🛡️ Security Separation
+Databricks control plane never sees your actual data.

+You can even encrypt traffic between planes or use PrivateLink to limit internet exposure.

+🧪 Example:
+You submit a notebook in Databricks:

+Request hits the control plane (UI/API layer)

+The control plane tells the data plane to spin up a cluster

+Your code runs on executors in the data plane, accessing your data securely

 #### Compute Resources

 ##### Overview